Thermalization from quenching in coupled oscillators: Thermalization from quenching

 Since practically there is always an error bar or tolerance in an experimental context, by utilizing the SDS solutions, in principle, our protocol can, in fact, be used to \textit{approximate} thermalization to \textit{arbitrary} values of temperature.

 An important caveat in approximating a target temperature using the nearest value from the SDS is that achieving higher accuracy typically requires large $l$ and $n$, which, from Eq. \ref{eq:tune_tau_final}, entails longer thermalization times.
 This can be problematic when experimental constraints or resource limits impose an upper bound on $\tau$.
-However, faster thermalization may be achievable if we move beyond the SDS restriction.
+Moreover, increasing the interaction time also enhances the system’s exposure to environmental noise; this is further discussed in \ref{subsec:noise}.